alicehsing/poll-tracker-supabase/README.md

 - 1 button for "vote option a"💥💥💥 Add event listener to increment the vote count for option A in the current poll
 - 1 button for "vote option b"💥💥💥 Add event listener to increment the vote count for option B in the current poll

-4)1 button for "Finish Poll" 💥💥💥 Append the current poll to the past polls state in supabase ("Update the list"): clear DOM of the list -> Use a for loop to loop through all past polls, create some DOM and display each past poll in the list -> Clear out/reset current poll state and DOM.
+4)1 button for "Close Poll" 💥💥💥 Append the current poll to the past polls state in supabase ("Update the list"): clear DOM of the list -> Use a for loop to loop through all past polls, create some DOM and display each past poll in the list -> Clear out/reset current poll state and DOM.

 5)an empty div for injecting/appending "Past Poll" info

+6)a button for "logout"

 ## Events